Joel Gustafson / Things

 ctypesfunction in Python.
 So

-tfhe_io.chas wrapper functions that take file paths as string literals, which gets compiled and then dynamically loaded in
+tfhe_io.chas wrapper functions that take file paths as strings, which gets compiled and then dynamically loaded in

 tfhe_utils.py.
 If anyone has a real solution to this, please tell me.